Mission of the Environmental Team

 Membership of St Therese’s Environmental Team

 Consist of our school community led by Students from Year 6 and the Primary Coordinator in charge of the Environmental Team.
 It is important to note that The Environmental Team is actively inclusive making it possible for all students to make important contributions to the team’s work.
+St Therese’s School is registered with Catholic Earth Care Australia: an ecological agency established by The Australian Bishops to promote actions that reflects knowledge of the sacredness of creation and the need to protect and preserve the earth for present and future generations.
+Recycling of food, paper and soft plastics are just some of the student led projects that reflect this knowledge.

 Activities that safeguard and cultivate the environment.